 In the words of Alice Walker, The most common way people give up their power is by thinking they don't have any, and we are here to demonstrate the reclamation of our power.
 We, the youth, have proven time and time again that we are today's leaders and change-makers.
 From climate change strikes to gun reform laws, we have harnessed our unique voices and created a powerful impact.

-Through harnessing the power of the youth we have accomplished in six months what many couldn’t in years.
-We’ve aided in the election of many prominent legislators in the room as part of our Elect Equal Rights campaign, and now we’re just days away from launching our national campaign: Generation Gender Equality, a coalition of groups dedicated to strengthening the youth voice ranging from local college groups to the National Organization of Women and PERIOD.
+Through harnessing the power of the youth we have accomplished in ten months what many couldn’t in years.
+We’ve aided in the election of many prominent legislators in the room as part of our Elect Equal Rights campaign, and now we have launched a national campaign: Generation Gender Equality, a coalition of groups dedicated to strengthening the youth voice ranging from local college groups to the National Organization of Women and PERIOD.
 The Menstrual Movement.
+We've brought the power of the youth voice to state and national legislatures, with our most recent event bringing 60 kids to the United States Senate to lobby for SJ Res 6.
 Together we will harness our collective voice and bring our fight to the heart of a nation, that will make a statement that no one can ignore.
 Among those flashier accomplishments we’ve done something truly remarkable: raise awareness for the ERA and youth activism in teens.
-All the major high schools in Arlington and several other high schools along the east coast have chapters of Generation Ratify.
+We also have chapters of Generation Ratify across America, from New Jersey, to Florida, to Texas, to California.
 We've introduced them to a battle that started years before they were born and armed them with information and tools to finally end this fight once and for all.